iamshadmirza/BlogsByShad/blogs/node-lesson6/index.md

 }
 ```

 Don't get confused with the class and extends keywords.
-Assume **class** like an entity that binds functionalities together and **extends** is a keyword used to **extend** functionality of current class to parent class.
-We are inheriting all properties of parent class we extend to. **constructor** is something that is used to initialise variables.
+Assume **class** like an entity that binds functionalities together and **extends** is a keyword used to **extend** functionality of the current class to the parent class.
+We are inheriting all properties of the parent class we extend to. **constructor** is something that is used to initialize variables.

-Now we call use this method likes this:
+Now we call to use this method likes this:

 ```js
 const cat = new Cat();